AdobeDocs/app-builder/getting_started/first_app.md

     ```

     Each option indicates a feature you can enable for your Project Firefly Application.
 You can select one or all of the options depending on the application you intend to build.
 We recommend that you select all for now to fully explore all the options.

     - **Actions: Deploy Runtime actions:** adding the boilerplate for backend serverless actions on I/O Runtime
-    - **Web Assets: Deploy hosted static assets:** adding the boilerplate for frontend react app and static assets
+    - **Web Assets: Deploy hosted static assets:** adding the boilerplate for frontend [React-Spectrum](https://react-spectrum.adobe.com/) SPA and static assets
-    - **CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy:** adding the boilerplate for Github Actions managing CI/CD process of the app
+    - **CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy:** adding the boilerplate for Github Actions supporting CI/CD process of the application

 1. If you included `Actions` in your last selection, you will be asked to select one or more sample actions to be generated along with the new app.

     ```
     ?
 Which type of sample actions do you want to create? select type of actions to generate (Press <space> to select, <a> to toggle all, <i> to invert selection)